 Based on a virtual meeting of five students from around the world on 20th April 2010, and followed by the first face to face meeting during the XIX International Epidemiological Association (IEA) World Congress of Epidemiology (WCE) in Edinburgh (Scotland), in August 2011, the Executive Council of the IEA has affirmed its support of an international “Early Career Epidemiologist (ECE)” group within the IEA structure.

-Currently, this Group is comprised of Early Career Epidemiologists from all over the world, namely Abimbola Aman-Oloniyo, a Health Specialist with UNICEF Nigeria, representing the Africa Region; Sahar Abdel-Maqsoud, a Public Health Consultant in Epidemiology at Alexandria University, Alexandria University Students’ Clinic and Hospital, Eygpt, representing the Eastern Mediterranean Region; Naomi Brewer, a Research Officer, Centre for Public Health Research, Massey University in New Wellington, New Zealand, representing the Western Pacific Region; Sabrina Hermosilla, a Postdoctoral Research Scientist at the Department of Psychiatry, Columbia University, New York, New York, USA, representing the North America Region along with Ester Villalonga-Olives, an Assistant Professor, Pharmaceutical Health Services Research Department, at the University of Maryland School of Pharmacy, in Baltimore, MD, USA; Pradeep Aggarwal, Associate Professor, Department of Community and Family Medicine, All India Institute of Medical Sciences, Rishikesh, India, representing the South East Asia Region; María Clara Restrepo-Méndez, an epidemiologist at Nuffield Department of Women's & Reproductive Health, University of Oxford, Oxford, UK, representing the European region; and
+Currently, this Group is comprised of Early Career Epidemiologists from all over the world, namely Abimbola Aman-Oloniyo, a public health practitioner working in Nigeria and representing the Africa Region; Sahar Abdel-Maqsoud, a Public Health Consultant in Epidemiology at Alexandria University, Alexandria University Students’ Clinic and Hospital, Eygpt, representing the Eastern Mediterranean Region; Naomi Brewer, a Research Officer, Centre for Public Health Research, Massey University in New Wellington, New Zealand, representing the Western Pacific Region; Sabrina Hermosilla, a Postdoctoral Research Scientist at the Department of Psychiatry, Columbia University, New York, New York, USA, representing the North America Region along with Ester Villalonga-Olives, an Assistant Professor, Pharmaceutical Health Services Research Department, at the University of Maryland School of Pharmacy, in Baltimore, MD, USA; Pradeep Aggarwal, Associate Professor, Department of Community and Family Medicine, All India Institute of Medical Sciences, Rishikesh, India, representing the South East Asia Region; María Clara Restrepo-Méndez, an epidemiologist at Nuffield Department of Women's & Reproductive Health, University of Oxford, Oxford, UK, representing the European region; and